 OptimizerPlus FAQs

-Q. At the end of Summer Fill is it common for the Routes to be ping-ponging Drivers around?
+Q. At the end of Summer Fill is it common for the Routes to ping-pong Drivers around?

-A. This issue often arises when Drivers are not compliant during previous summer fill schedules.
+A. This issue often arises when drivers are not compliant during previous summer fill schedules.
 Check the tanks in question to see if previously scheduled.
-Ensuring schedule compliance is crucial for maintaining efficiency.
+Ensuring schedule compliance is crucial for maintaining efficiency and preventing erratic scheduling.

 Q. What are Days to Empty and how does it differ from Tank Percentage?

-A. For auto-scheduled tanks, the Optimizer analyzes the depletion rate for k-Factors or monitored tanks, prioritizing how many days remain until empty rather than merely scheduling between set thresholds.
-By considering tank size, depletion rate, and weather forecasts, delivery decision-making can be enhanced significantly and can focus on maximizing drop sizes while safe guarding potential run out risks.
+A. For auto-scheduled tanks, the Optimizer analyzes the depletion rate for k-Factors or monitored tanks, prioritizing how many days remain until empty rather than merely scheduling between set tank percentage thresholds.
+By considering tank size, depletion rate, and weather forecasts, delivery decision-making can be enhanced significantly and can focus on maximizing drop sizes while safeguarding potential run out risks.

 A. Only the prior year’s degree days are considered in projecting upcoming usage.

-Q. Is there a recommendation on how to explain to Drivers that they can not “outsmart” the Optimizer?
+Q. Is there a recommendation on how to best explain to drivers that they can trust the Optimizer?

 Q. Is there a need to increase default driver hours if adding additional routes to catch up on critical tanks?

-A. There are a few options to catch up on deliveries.
-If there is not a spare truck available or do not want to assign one, the first and only option is simply increasing driver hours and potentially also the allowed truck runs.
+A. If there is not a spare truck available or do not want to assign one, the first and only option is simply increasing driver hours and potentially also the allowed truck runs.
 This allows more time for deliveries and any refills, meaning more stops per schedule.
-The second option is to assign an additional truck to the route without increasing driver hours, which again gives more total time for delivery.
-The third is to combine the first two options, assigning another truck and also increasing one or both drivers’ hours.
+The second option is to assign an additional truck to the route without increasing a driver's hours, which again gives more total time for delivery.
+The third is to combine the first two options, assigning another truck and increasing one or both drivers’ hours.
 In any case, telling the Optimizer to deliver the highest number of critical tanks rather than the most critical tanks is generally beneficial for this situation.

 Q. I’ve increased the size of a bobtail.
 How important is it to recalculate routes?

-A. It is recommend a Route Rebalance is completed for clients who haven't undergone one in recent years, especially if there are significant changes to the routes.
+A. A Route Rebalance is recommended for clients who haven't undergone one in recent years, especially if there are significant changes to the routes.
 Factors such as delivery type composition, gaining or losing customers/tanks, right-sizing tanks, bobtail adjustments, and changes to driver starting yards can all impact route balance over time.
-However, it’s possible a single factor may not merit an immediate rebalance on its own.
+Adjusting a single factor may not merit an immediate rebalance on its own.
 A clear indicator of a need for rebalancing is a driver who either isn’t working many hours a day or is consistently working long days compared to other drivers.

 Q. Is Optimizer able to figure in different truck fill locations?